 Paul builds upon the use of the singular “

 offspring” in Genesis 22:18.
 Here we see the extent of the infallibility of Scripture, down to the use of singular and plural words.

 The words “

-her seed” are actually a prophecy concerning the One who, conceived by God Himself, would be born of a woman (actually a “virgin”): the baby who was born in Bethlehem—the last Adam.
+her offspring” are actually a prophecy concerning the One who, conceived by God himself, would be born of a woman (actually a “virgin”): the baby who was born in Bethlehem—the last Adam.

 sin for us” (2 Corinthians 5:21) by dying on a cross to suffer the penalty for sin (the meaning of “